LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/player-emotes/spawning/command.md

 ## Spawning a custom player entity in the world

-With **ItemsAdder** you can also spawn custom players in the world, you can also animate them.&#x20;
+With **ItemsAdder** you can also spawn custom players in the world, you can also animate them.

 ## Summon a custom player entity